Fórmula Truck: Format

+Qualifying

 The qualifying session that decides the starting grid is held the Saturday before the race.
-Each driver can have a warm-up lap, three timed laps and a slowdown lap.
-If he gives up, he is entitled to a single attempt at the end of training.
+Each driver has a warm-up lap, three timed laps, and a slowdown lap.
+If they give up, the driver is entitled to a single timed lap at the end of the session.

+In 2015, the format was changed to have a single 30-minute session to decide the qualifying groups, which are A for odd numbered grid spots, and B for even spots.

+Race format

-In Formula Truck, the number of laps in each race is determined by the length and conditions of the racetrack, and usually ranges from 30-35 laps.
+In Formula Truck, the number of laps in each race is determined by the length and conditions of the racetrack and usually ranges from 30 to 35 laps.
 During the Ceará race, which occurred in 2006, the number of laps was 60, due to the length of the track.
 Any laps completed with a pace truck are considered invalid.
 In restarts, pairing of the trucks is stopped and overtaking is allowed only after the checkered flag, or when the green light is lit.

-In 2006, when the 12th lap is valid, the pilots will receive a chequered flag in green and yellow, which scores the first five places.
+In 2006, when the 12th valid lap is completed, the drivers will receive a chequered flag in green and yellow, which scores the first six places.
 At this point, the Pace Truck enters the track and neutralises the race for cleaning and removing vehicles on the track, remaining for three to five laps.
-After restart, trucks complete the preset number of laps and make the podium in accordance with their respective classification in the race or with less time penalties if applicable.
+After restart, trucks complete the preset number of laps and make the podium in accordance with their respective classification in the race or with fewer time penalties if applicable.